storacha/RFC/rfc/github-org-migration.md

     - It MUST be migrated.
 - [ ] [metrics-dashboard](https://github.com/filecoin-saturn/metrics-dashboard)
     - Hosts the metric aggregation code for Saturn's Grafana.
-    - It SHOULD be migrated.
+    - It MUST be migrated.
 - [ ] [http-testing](https://github.com/filecoin-saturn/http-testing)
     - HTTP3 testing for nginx and Saturn.
     - It SHOULD be archived.